-The concert to be given at public scrool 3 on the afterncon of March 28, when Sally Hamlin, child wonder, will be the soloist, is exciting much interest and there will be a large crowd.
-One concert will be given from 2 to 3 P. M. and another one from 3:30 to 4:30 P. M. The proceeds will go towards the needs of the school house in the Gardens.
+The concert to be given at public scrool 3 on the afternoon of March 28, when Sally Hamlin, child wonder, will be the soloist, is exciting much interest and there will be a large crowd.
+One concert will be given from 2 to 3 P. M. and another one from 3:30 to 4:30 P. M. The proceeds will The proceeds will go towards the needs of the school house in the Gardens.